jordans1882/julia/README.windows.md

 The 32-bit (i686) binary will run on either a 32-bit and 64-bit operating system.
 The 64-bit (x86_64) binary will only run on 64-bit Windows and will otherwise refuse to launch.

-1. Download and install [7-Zip](http://www.7-zip.org/download.html).
-Install the full program, not just the command line version.

-2. [Download](http://julialang.org/downloads) the latest version of Julia.
+1. [Download](http://julialang.org/downloads) the latest version of Julia.
 Extract the binary to a reasonable destination folder, e.g. `C:\julia`.

-3. Double-click the file `julia.bat` to launch Julia.
+2. Double-click the `julia` shortcut to launch Julia.

 # Line endings